Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Corporate reporting tools

-Below we analyze leading market solutions:
+Below we analyse the leading market solutions:

 Manglai

-• Native and scalable multi-site management
+• Native, scalable multi-site management

-• Automatic bulk import of waste documents
+• Automatic bulk import of waste documents (it processes the ID forms and certificates sent by operators without manual uploads)

-• Integration with multiple authorized operators
+• Integration with multiple authorised operators

-• Structured, 100% audit-ready data
+• Structured, audit-ready data

 • Prepared for Law 7/2022 and CSRD reporting